 Dynamite Hill Recreation Area

 Bored in the house during winter break?
-Head to Dynamite Hill Recreation Area in Chestertown for any family-friendly outdoor activity you can imagine!
+Head to Dynamite Hill Recreation Area in Chestertown for any family-friendly outdoor activity you can imagine all for free!
 Dynamite Hill is a winter wonderland for recreation enthusiasts with miles of serene cross-country skiing and snowshoeing trails.
 Get your thrills skiing, snowboarding, sledding, or downhill tubing.
-But, the highlight is their polished ice rink, open weekdays and weekends!
+But, the highlight is their polished ice rink, open 7 days week.
 Getting cold but don’t want the fun to end just yet?
-The warming hut will be open for quick breaks during your snow day spent here. *Bring your own gear/equipment.
+The warming hut and ski lodge will be open for quick breaks during your snow day spent here.

 Warrensburg Recreation Field

 The spacious pavilion at the Warrensburg Recreation Field transforms into a spectacular covered ice rink during the winter months.
-No shovels needed – glide across this glassy ice anytime you want to practice your figure eights or stickhandling skills.
-The open field here at this four-season park is also a great option for cross-country skiing, snowshoeing, and toboggan runs. *Bring your own gear/equipment.
+No shovels needed – glide across this glassy ice anytime you want to work on your figure eights or stick-handling skills.
+The open field here at this four-season park is also a great option for some cross-country skiing or snowshoeing practice, and a hill perfect for sledding right behind the rink.

 Crandall Park

 Bundle up in your warmest scarf and mittens for some ice skating at Crandall Park in Glens Falls.
-This small pond freezes over quickly as temperatures drop, and is well-maintained as long as the weather permits.
+This small pond freezes over quickly as temperatures drop, and is well-maintained and lit until 10 p.m. nightly.
 Crandall Pond is also a great spot to gather for a pick-up ice hockey game.
-Don’t forget to bring along the family dog for a romp in the snowy fields here too! *Bring your own gear/equipment.
+Don’t forget to bring along the family dog for a romp in the snowy fields here too!

 Fire & Ice at Crandall Pond